SatoshiumAI/.github/philosophy.md

 These principles shape every decision within the ecosystem.

 ### Verifiability over authority

 Trust is not requested.
 It is earned through transparency, math, and reproducibility.

 ### Protocol over personality

 Systems should function according to clear rules — not individual discretion.

 ### Transparency by default

 Black-box systems and hidden control structures undermine long-term trust.

 ### Reproducibility matters

 If something works once, it should work consistently.
 Predictability creates reliability.

 ### Sovereignty with responsibility

 Ownership of assets, identity, and decisions carries responsibility alongside freedom.

 ---

-## 🤖 Agents, Not Just Applications
+## 🧠 Systems, Not Just Applications

-Satoshium explores agent-based systems rather than traditional app-centric models.
+Satoshium explores autonomous systems rather than traditional app-centric models.

 This includes:

-- Rule-bound intelligent agents
+- Rule-bound intelligent systems
 - Verifiable decision logic
 - Cryptographic identity and integrity
 - Transparent interaction between systems

-Agents should operate within clear boundaries, not opaque authority.
+These systems operate within clear boundaries, not opaque authority.

 There are no hidden overrides.
 No silent permissions.